-Note Using the constants mqtt.AT_LEAST_ONCE and mqtt.EXACTLY_ONCE require additional acknowledgement messages (one for mqtt.AT_LEAST_ONCE, two for mqtt.EXACTLY_ONCE), and these will count toward your message limit tally.
+Note Using the constants mqtt.AT_LEAST_ONCE and mqtt.EXACTLY_ONCE require additional acknowledgement messages (one for mqtt.AT_LEAST_ONCE, two for mqtt.EXACTLY_ONCE), and these will count toward the appropriate rate-limit tally.

 Outbound messages are rate-limited.
-To send one message of any type, including ACKs, costs one credit.
+To send one message of any type, including system-sent outbound ACKs, costs one credit.
 You have 40 outbound message credits, and credits are refreshed at a rate of two each second.
-As noted above, some QoS settings will introduce extra transmissions for message acknowledgement, and these additional ACKs each cost message credits from your current outbound total.
+As noted above, QoS setting 2 will introduce extra transmissions for message acknowledgement, and these additional ACKs each cost message credits from your current outbound total.

 Inbound messages are also rate-limited.
-To accept one message of any type, including ACKs, costs one credit.
+To accept one message of any type, including inbound ACKs, costs one credit.
 You have 40 inbound message credits, and credits are refreshed at a rate of eight each second.
-Some QoS settings will introduce extra transmissions for message acknowledgement, and these additional ACKs each cost message credits from your current inbound total.
+QoS settings 1 and 2 will introduce extra transmissions for message acknowledgement, and these additional ACKs each cost message credits from your current inbound total.